-Is a Simba Sleep mattress worth buying?
+Is a Simba mattress worth buying?
 If you’re like me, your head is probably spinning from all the buzzwords.
-You’ve spent ages researching the ins and outs – but still don’t feel any nearer to finding out if a Simba mattress suffers from sagging, if their return policy is any good, if it’s comfortable, and so on.
+You’ve spent ages researching the ins and outs – you’ve read every Simba mattress review you can find, but still don’t feel any nearer to finding out if a Simba mattress suffers from sagging, if their return policy is any good, if it’s comfortable, and so on.

 Interestingly, there are some articles online such as this one from the Guardian, which suggests that returning a mattress is not quite as easy as Simba suggest.
 Their returns process isn’t exactly straight-forward – apparently, you have to have an independent inspection if there is anything wrong with your mattress to ascertain why.
 In other words if there’s a fault, Simba want to inspect it first before they send you another one.
 But is this accurate?
 I’ve analysed this further below.